Towards Plausible Graph Anonymization: Graph Recovery

 \subsection{Experimental Setup}

-\textbf{Dataset.} We utilize three datasets for conducting experiments.
-The first dataset, referred to as Enron, is a network of Email communications in the Enron corporation~\cite{SNAP}, while the second~\cite{VMCG09} and the third~\cite{SNAP} ones contain data collected from Facebook, which we refer to as Facebook1 and Facebook2, respectively.
-Note that Enron and Facebook1 are the two datasets used in SecGraph~\cite{JLMHB15}.
-Table~\ref{table:dataset} presents some basic statistics of the three datasets.
-As we can see, these datasets have different sizes (number of users and edges), which allows us to evaluate our approach comprehensively.
+\mypara{Datasets} We utilize three datasets for our experiments.
+The first one, referred to as Enron, is a network of Email communications in the Enron corporation.\footnote{\url{https://snap.stanford.edu/data/email-Enron.html}} The second dataset (NO) is collected from Facebook users in the New Orleans area by Viswanath et al.~\cite{VMCG09}.
+The third dataset (SNAP) by McAuley and Leskovec is obtained through a survey study~\cite{ML12}.
+Note that Enron and NO are the two datasets used in the evaluation of SecGraph as well~\cite{JLMHB15}. \autoref{table:dataset} presents some basic statistics of the three datasets.

-\textbf{Other structural proximity and distance metrics.} To demonstrate the effectiveness of our plausibility metric, which is essentially a structural proximity metric, we also experiment with three classical structural proximity metrics in social networks, namely embeddedness, Jaccard index and Adamic-Adar score.
-For an edge $\{\user, \user'\}\in \Edge_{\ano}$, these metrics' formal definitions are as follows:
+\mypara{Baseline Models and Evaluation Metrics} To demonstrate the effectiveness of our plausibility metric, which is essentially a structural proximity metric, we compare it with three classical structural proximity metrics, namely, embeddedness (number of common friends), Jaccard index, and Adamic-Adar score~\cite{AA03}.
+Their formal definition is as the following.

-Recall that cosine similarity is adopted for measuring edge plausibility.
-We also experiment with two other vector similarity (distance) metrics, namely Euclidean distance and Bray-Curtis distance.
-They are formally defined as follows:
+Recall that cosine similarity is adopted for measuring edge plausibility based on the users' vectors learned from graph embedding.
+We also test two other vector similarity (distance) metrics, namely the Euclidean distance and the Bray-Curtis distance, defined as follows:

 Here, $f(\user)_i$ is the $i$-th element of vector $f(\user)$.